 One of the largest resource companies in the world, with over $80 billion in sales, decided to enter a new market.
-It was planning to build a new potash mine with 90% of the resources exported.
-They wanted to design a reliable supply chain, with a high speed of supply replenishing, and the ability to recover from natural disasters and man-made crises benefiting from such volatility.
-Amalgama and Goldratt companies contracted this project to design the potash mining operations and a full supply chain of outbound logistics.
+It was planning to build a new potash mine and export 90% of production.
+They wanted to design a reliable supply chain, with high speed replenishment, and the ability to recover, or even benefit, from disasters, both natural and man-made.
+Amalgama and Goldratt were contracted to design the potash mining operations and a full supply chain for outbound logistics.

-Before the contractor initiated the project, it was important to understand the bottlenecks of the simulation system, which was built for this project earlier by another company.
-The customer was able to get some benefits from it, however the model behaved like a black box because it produced numbers without any explanation of what was happening in the supply chain.
-Simulation modeling was supposed to visualize the supply chain processes and help:
+Before initiating the project, it was important to understand the bottlenecks resulting from the current simulation system, built earlier by another company.
+This old system did have some benefits; however, the model behaved like a black box and produced results without reasoning, they could not be queried.
+The new project, with simulation modeling, was to visualize the supply chain processes and bring confidence to results, helping:

-- Design a supply chain with a high service level and lowest cost and capital investments at the same time.
+- Design a supply chain with a high service level, at a low cost, and with low capital investment.

 - Choose the optimum stock management policy — Push, Hybrid, or Pull.